Use a sample to draw up an advance directive. Set out your own wishes.

-If somebody no longer has the capacity to make decisions due to an accident, serious illness, or infirmity related to old age, they become dependent on the help of third parties.
-With an advance directive, you can ensure that all of your affairs are in order in this case.
+If a person no longer has the capacity to make decisions due to an accident or serious illness, they become dependent on the help of third parties.
+Our template will help you to draw up an advance directive by hand.

 Use a sample to write an advance directive by hand

 An advance directive determines who looks after us and manages our assets if we no longer have the capacity to make decisions due to an accident, a serious illness, or infirmity related to old age.
 An advance directive can be handwritten, or, if it’s in printed form, publicly notarized by a public official.
 In this way, the provisions are similar to those of a will.
 Ideally you should speak to your family and a specialist about your wishes and your situation before drawing up an advance directive.

 People who opt for a handwritten advance directive can be guided by a sample so that they don't forget anything important.
 To be valid, the advance directive must be handwritten from start to finish.
 The advance directive must also be signed and dated.

 Advance directive with a template: It must contain these things

 At the heart of an advance directive is the representative.
 The sample for an advance directive provides for one person who is tasked with the care of the person affected, and two substitute representatives.
 This is a good idea because it is possible that representatives cannot or do not wish to assume this role.
 Deciding on substitute persons in advance ensures that the advance directive can still be carried out.

 If an advance directive is handwritten using a sample, it is important to adapt it to your personal situation and not to adopt the content of the template without careful consideration.
 If you own residential property or have specific expectations about the management of your assets, corresponding statements should be included in the advance directive.